eunid/netID-docs/docs/sso/index.md

     The availability of these claims may, however, vary depending on the end user's account provider; in such cases un-supported claims are ignored and the client needs to handle this accordingly.
     Scopes and *voluntary (optional)* claims can be deselected by the user.
 When using optional claims, the system must be able to handle cases where not all claims are approved (e.g. email address).
 Otherwise, the claims should be requested as *essential*.

+### Client Types
+netID offers support for clients that authenticate users via service endpoints (web servers, IAM systems,...), as well as clients that implement all authentication logic in one place and run without an additional backend (e.g. native mobile apps, single page applications).

+It must be ensured that the correct 'application type' is selected for each client:

+- Application type 'Native / Mobile App (PKCE)':
+    Native mobile app clients or single page applications that fully authenticate the user within the app via authorization code flow.
+The use of PKCE is mandatory.
+The authorization callback to a redirect_uri is handled by the application itself, a client secret is not used.
+    Learn more about PKCE: https://oauth.net/2/pkce/

+- Application type 'Website':
+    In the case of web clients or apps with an external "web authentication endpoint", the use of PKCE is optional but also recommended, as its ability to prevent the injection of authorization codes makes it useful for any type of OpenID Connect/OAuth2 client, even if the application is running on a web server and is using a client secret.
+The authorization callback to a redirect_uri is handled by the respective service endpoint.

+The setup of the client incl. (custom) URI schemes is described in the [client setup guide](../devportal/tutorial/clients.md).

 ## Example Endpoint Calls